 If you have been injured and would like to pursue a talcum powder and cancer claim in Georgia, it is important to seek legal counsel.
 Plaintiffs in the U.S. are filing lawsuits, alleging that talcum powder and other products are causing life-threatening complications and cancer and manufacturers neglected to inform them of these risks prior to releasing them on the market.
-Contact the Georgia Injury Attorney Group for more information.
+Contact Attorney Group for Georgia for more information.

 Talcum Powder Warnings

 The risks of talcum powder stem from the fact that the mineral used to make talcum powder, talc, contains silicon and magnesium – two potentially dangerous substances.
 Additionally, there have been claims that in the 1970s, talcum powder contained asbestos, a mineral now known to cause mesothelioma, a life-threatening cancer.
 However, studies show that modern talcum powder products do not currently contain asbestos, but they may still cause women to develop ovarian cancer if they use these products for long periods of time.